resonantChaos22/go-ws/notes/one.md

 - If `recover()` is called within a deferred function, it can catch the panic, allowing the program to continue running or handle the error gracefully.
 However, if `recover()` is not used, the panic will cause the program to terminate.

+- Note that you can again call the function to run after it has been recovered.

 ## deleting keys from map

 - `delete(clients, client)`: we can use this syntax to delete a key from a map

+## notie

+- `notie` is a good notification library to send alerts. use `cdnjs` to get the required files